Sabrina Garvin, Executive Director and Co-Founder

 Haley Olsen-Hodges, Staff Naturalist

 Haley has been rehabilitating wildlife for nine years, gaining experience at various large wildlife rehabilitation centers across the country before coming to this one.
 Haley is a certified Virginia Master Naturalist, has been invited to lecture at wildlife rehabilitation conferences, and is passionate about quantifying and collecting data in wildlife rehab.
 Haley specializes in bird rehabilitation, particularly of songbirds and unusual species not often admitted to the Center.
 She is a jack of all trades (and likes to think she is adequate at most of them) helping with social media, outreach, writing and updating protocol, and more.
 She is currently a student at Virginia Tech, pursuing a degree in wildlife conservation with a minor in entomology.
+Check out her personal webpage HERE.

 Tanner Bengtson, Veterinary Assistant